zenstruck/filesystem/README.md

 > **Note**: `league/flysystem-ziparchive` is required (`composer require league/flysystem-ziparchive`).

-This is a special filesystem wrapping a zip archive.
+This is a special filesystem wrapping a local zip archive.
 It acts as both a `Filesystem` and `\SplFileInfo` object:

 ```php
 use Zenstruck\Filesystem\Archive\ArchiveFile;